Director

 Credentials: BA, PhD

 Justin’s research is driven by his desire to improve our collective understanding how early life adversity may moderate social and emotional development, and foment the onset of severe psychological problems.
 Justin earned his bachelor’s degree in psychology from the University of Rochester in 2010, where he conducted research into the impact of family adversity on socioemotional growth under the mentorship of Drs.
 Patrick Davies and Melissa Sturge-Apple.
 Before beginning graduate study, Justin held several positions at the Mt.
 Hope Family Center, working with maltreated children in both research and clinical settings.
 Justin completed his Ph.D. in psychology at Iowa State University in 2018, under the direction of Drs.
 Carl Weems and Monica Marsee.
 During that time, Justin began to investigate the neurological sequelae of childhood traumatic stress, the nature of post-trauma symptoms, and the course of children’s brain development.
 His dissertation utilized data from a large, nationally representative sample of typically developing youth to identify normative growth changes in the amygdala, an area with enormous relevance for psychopathology.
-Justin is currently a post-doctoral trainee in the NRSA T32 Training Program in Emotion Research.

 Taylor Keding